Quick Comparison: V7 vs V12 - Spec & Test Overview

 Unfortunately, it’s not all roses for the V12.
 The reduced bulk means it holds less dirt, is less powerful, and won’t run as long.

-These are unavoidable consequences because of downsizing the frame.
+These are unavoidable consequences of downsizing the frame.

-Don’t expect V15-level cleaning performance, especially on carpet, but on hard floors, it’s excellent because of the laser slim roller attachment.
+Don’t expect V15-level cleaning performance, especially on carpet, but on hard floors it’s excellent thanks to the laser slim roller attachment.

-The bright green laser accentuates dust as particles (really) pop, making it easy to track.
+The bright green laser accentuates dust particles (really) as they pop, making it easy to track.

-Another inherited feature is the Piezo sensor, showing the debris quantity picked up through the LCD screen.
+Another inherited feature is the Piezo sensor, which displays the debris quantity picked up on the LCD screen.

 It’s the same as the V15, but with a red button.
 Underneath the Piezo readout is the run time status.